Mohammed-az/EnvironmentMapping/README.md

 Solved various issues like properly controlling cubemap application on different objects, unbinding cubemap texture after loading to avoid OpenGL errors, removing shading from the skybox, etc. - 3 hours.

+Week 4:

+Started to combine environment color and fragment color.
+Researched various sources - there is no established approach.
+Experimented with different ways to combine colors.
+Implemented options:
+1) colors are added - the results are too bright.
+2) colors are multiplied - the results are too dark.
+3) colors averaged - the resulting contrast is low.
+4) colors are mixed based on the fragment's brightness - looks best.
+8 hours total.

+Studied imgui_demo.cpp for examples of radio buttons, indentation, etc.
+Added interface elements to the program's menu to control graphics settings.
+Reorganized uniform flags to correctly work for all user choices.
+4 hours total.